Trust Our Skilled Los Angeles Immigration Attorney

 Children born outside the United States who have not acquired citizenship at birth may derive citizenship upon the naturalization of one or both parents.

 A child derives citizenship if one parent is a U.S. citizen, by birth or by naturalization, and the child is under 18, is a Lawful Permanent Resident, and is residing in the United States in the legal and physical custody of the U.S. citizen parent.
 Stepchildren are not eligible for such consideration under this law.

-Naturalization of Children Born Outside the United States upon Application
+Naturalization of Children Born Outside the United States upon Application Filed by Parents

 Some children who do not acquire or derive citizenship automatically through their parents may still be able to obtain naturalization without first becoming permanent residents.